Danger Zone (Sammy Hagar album)

-Danger Zone is the fifth studio album by American rock vocalist Sammy Hagar, released on June 21, 1980 by Capitol Records.
+Danger Zone is the fifth studio album by American rock vocalist Sammy Hagar, released in June 1980 by Capitol Records.
 This is his last studio album during his tenure with Capitol Records.
 The album includes appearances by then Journey singer Steve Perry and guitarist Neal Schon.
 The album peaked at number 85 on the Billboard 200 album charts on July 12, 1980.